 The Fraud and Risk Management Committee (FARMCO) is guided by a Terms of Reference (TOR), which is in compliance with the MFMA.
-The CWDM's FARMCO consists of the Municipal Manager, Executive Directors, and the Director: IDP, Performance and Risk Management, the Deputy Director: Performance and Risk Management, the Chief Audit Executive (CAE) and one independent member not employed by the municipality.
+The CWDM's FARMCO consists of the Municipal Manager, Executive Directors, the Director: IDP, Performance and Risk Management, the Deputy Director: Performance and Risk Management, current Chairperson of the Audit and Performance Committee, and the Chief Audit Executive (CAE).